AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 ## Change the state of the digital output line

-The Harp Behavior device has a set of 4 registers that can be used to change the state of the digital output lines: `OutputSet`, `OutputClear`, `OutputToggle` and `OutputState`.
-For the sake of the example, we will use the `OutputSet` and `OutputClear` registers.
+The Harp Behavior device has a set of four registers that can be used to control the state of the digital output lines: `OutputSet`, `OutputClear`, `OutputToggle` and `OutputState`.
+For simplicity, we will only use the `OutputSet` and `OutputClear` registers in this example.
 These registers are used to set or clear the state of a specific line, respectively.
 Similarly to the `DigitalInputState`, the value of this register also multiplexes the value of all the lines.
 First, we will set the state of line `DO3` to `High`:

 - Add a `KeyDown(Windows.Input)` operator and set the `Filter` property to a specific key (e.g. `1`).
 - Add a `CreateMessage(Harp.Behavior)` operator in after the `KeyDown` operator.
 - Select `OutputSetPayload` under `Payload`.
-Make sure the `MessageType` is set to `Write` since we will know be asking the device to change the value of one of its registers.
+Make sure the `MessageType` is set to `Write` since we will now be asking the device to change the value of one of its registers.
 - In the property `OutputSet`, select the line you want to turn on (e.g. `DO3`).
-- Replicate the previous steps to clear the state of the line `DO3` by using the `OutputClearPayload` instead, and the `KeyDown` operator with a different key (e.g. `2`).
+- Replicate the previous steps to clear (turn off) the state of the line `DO3` by using the `OutputClearPayload` instead, and the `KeyDown` operator with a different key (e.g. `2`).
 - Verify that you can turn On and Off the line `DO3` by pressing the keys `1` and `2`, respectively.

 :::workflow